Human infection may occur from the following:

 Special Considerations in Neonates and Infants:

 Chorioretinitis is the most common manifestation of congenital toxoplasmosis and may recur despite therapy.
 Treatment during pregnancy may modify the risk of transmission and severity of infection in the fetus.
 Neonatal toxoplasmosis can present with any of the following manifestations: hydrocephalus, chorioretinitis, intracerebral calcifications, microcephalus, intellectual disability, seizures, blindness, hepatosplenomegaly, hemolytic anemia, and jaundice.
 Infected but apparently normal infants at birth may go on to develop chorioretinitis, blindness, intellectual disability, or seizures if left untreated.

 Pregnant Patient Considerations:

-Acute T. gondii infection in pregnant patients is usually asymptomatic.
+Acute T gondii infection in pregnant patients is usually asymptomatic.
 The most frequent clinical manifestation is regional lymphadenopathy.
 Acute maternal infection can result in transmission to the fetus.
 However, the risk of fetal transmission is not increased if maternal infection is symptomatic.
 With rare exceptions (infection within 3 months of conception or maternal immunosuppressed state), women previously infected with T gondii, and therefore seropositive for anti-toxoplasma antibodies prior to pregnancy, are protected from transmitting the infection to their fetuses.
 HIV-infected women with latent toxoplasmosis may have reactivation of latent infection, which can result in fetal transmission.
 The incidence of fetal transmission is highest during second- and third-trimester maternal infection.
-Though less frequent, fetal transmission during first-trimester maternal infection more commonly results in severe illness in the newborn.
+Although less frequent, fetal transmission during first-trimester maternal infection more commonly results in severe illness in the newborn.

 Immunocompromised Patient Considerations: